Stanhope, County Durham

 Stanhope /'stænəp/ is a market town and civil parish in the County Durham district, in the ceremonial county of Durham, England.
 It lies on the River Wear between Eastgate and Frosterley, in the north-east of Weardale.
 The main A689 road over the Pennines is crossed by the B6278 between Barnard Castle and Shotley Bridge.
 In 2001 Stanhope had a population of 1,633, in 2019 an estimate of 1,627, and a figure of 1,602 in the 2011 census for the ONS built-up-area which includes Crawleyside.
 In 2011 the parish population was 4,581.

-Civil parish
+Governance

-The civil parish includes the settlements of Cornriggs, Cowshill, Daddry Shield, Eastgate, Frosterley, Ireshopeburn, Lanehead, St John's Chapel, Wearhead and Westgate, all on the A689 road, and also Bollihope, Bridge End, Brotherlee, Copthill, Crawleyside, East Blackdene, Hill End, Lintzgarth, New House, Rookhope and West Blackdene.
-Other places it includes are Killhope, Shittlehope, Unthank and White Kirkley.
-This gives it the largest parish area in England, at 221 km2.
-It has some land in common with the neighbouring Wolsingham civil parish.
+Stanhope parish is the largest parish area in England, at 221 km2 It has some land in common with the neighbouring Wolsingham civil parish.
+If Stanhope was a district it would be the 135th largest in England and would be 94th if only counting districts that are 2 tier thus excluding unitary authorities and similar, 2 ceremonial counties namely the City of London and Bristol cover a smaller area.
 On 31 December 1894 "Stanhope Urban" parish was formed from part of Stanhope parish, but on 1 April 1937 it was merged back.
+In 1894 Stanhope became an urban district which contained Stanhope Urban parish, on 1 April 1937 the urban district was abolished and merged with Weardale Rural District.
 On 1 April 1946, 2,396 acres (969.6 ha) were transferred to the parish from Wolsingham.
+Stanhope Town Hall was completed in 1849.